Archdiocese of Portland in Oregon

-The Archdiocese of Portland in Oregon (Archidioecesis Portlandensis in Oregonia) is a Latin Church archdiocese of the Catholic Church in western Oregon in the United States.

-Established in 1846, it was the second Catholic archdiocese established in the United States after the Archdiocese of Baltimore.
-(The Archdiocese of New Orleans is older, having been created in 1793 when the city was still Spanish territory, but became an Archdiocese in 1850.)
+The Archdiocese of Portland in Oregon (Archidioecesis Portlandensis in Oregonia) is an archdiocese of the Catholic Church in western Oregon in the United States.
+Established in 1846, it was the second Catholic archdiocese in the United States after Baltimore.
 In 2004, during a sexual abuse scandal, it became the first archdiocese to file for Chapter 11 bankruptcy.

 The mother church of the archdiocese is Saint Mary's Cathedral of the Immaculate Conception in Portland.
-As of 2023, the archbishop of Portland is Alexander Sample.
+The archbishop is Alexander Sample.

 Statistics

 The Archdiocese of Portland in Oregon has the following suffragan dioceses: